ShimronAlakkal/tradebook/README.md

 # AUM
-> a simple app to keep track of your assets and liabilities
+> a simple app to keep track of your assets and liabilities and to use somr technical tools that might help you to take a profitable trade.

 ### Present Situation
 ```